Allen Schmaltz

 Bio

-In summary, this line of work is based on a novel decoupling of the sources of epistemic uncertainty for high-dimensional models via a new activation function that adds Similarity (i.e., correctly predicted depth-matches into training)-awareness and Distance-to-training-distribution-awareness to the existing output Magnitude (i.e., decision-boundary)-awareness of the softmax function.
+This line of work is based on a novel decoupling of the sources of epistemic uncertainty for high-dimensional models via a new activation function that adds Similarity (i.e., correctly predicted depth-matches into training)-awareness and Distance-to-training-distribution-awareness to the existing output Magnitude (i.e., decision-boundary)-awareness of the softmax function.
 Conceptually this new function is:

 \[\rm{SDM}(\mathbf{z})_i = \frac{ {\rm{Similarity}}^{\rm{Distance} \cdot \rm{Magnitude}_i} }{ \sum^C_{c=1} { {\rm{Similarity}}^{\rm{Distance} \cdot \rm{Magnitude}_c} } }\]